|Source : Africanbloggerawards.com|

 - Press releases

-Bloggers are known to be content creator or social influencers, but not photocopiers.
+Bloggers are known to be content creators but not photocopiers.
 So for press releases, it usually gets shifted to my special folder (otherwise known as trash) real fast.

 Where is our bottomline?